 When importing PST files is completed, you can check the imported data in the mailbox.
 Let’s log in to https://outlook.office.com and check the imported data for my email account used in this tutorial.
 As you can see on the screenshot below, data was imported to the Primary Mailbox folder.
 For example, the imported mailbox folder is located in Primary mailbox > Mailbox.

 This blog post has covered importing PST files to Office 365, which is useful after migrating to Office 365 from other email services.
 You can use native Microsoft tools to migrate data from PST files to Office 365 user mailboxes.
 One of the advantages of importing PST files to Office 365 is the ability to access old email data from any machine connected to the internet even if the user doesn’t have access to the machine on which the email client with the PST file is installed.
-Another advantage of importing PST files to Office 365 is the ability to back up the data of all Office 365 users within an organization centrally.
+Another advantage of importing PST files to Office 365 is the ability to copy the data of all Office 365 users within an organization centrally.

 However, this method can’t be considered a sufficient replacement for Office 365 backup solutions.
 NAKIVO Backup & Replication is a universal data protection solution that supports Office 365 backup and recovery.
 The solution can back up Exchange Online, including email messages, OneDrive, and SharePoint Online data.
 You can recover entire mailboxes or individual emails to source mailboxes or to the mailboxes of other Office 365 users.